Kimtaro/THE-AUTHENTICATOR/Readme.md

 The client embeds a WebKit view to do the authentication, but restyles Twitter's normal authentication dialog to look more like a native OS X window.

-Once the user has logged in it uses Javascript to extract the verification PIN to retrieve the access token.
+Once the user has logged in it hides the WebKit view, and in the background uses Javascript to extract the verification PIN to retrieve the access token.

 <img src="https://github.com/Kimtaro/THE-AUTHENTICATOR/raw/master/screenshots/Step%201.png" />
 <img src="https://github.com/Kimtaro/THE-AUTHENTICATOR/raw/master/screenshots/Step%202.png" />